This article is sponsored by Flowwow.

 There's something charming about an old-fashioned, bricks and mortar flower shop, isn't there?
 Wandering into a florist and absorbing the hues and scents of real, fresh cut flowers.

 Whether you're after a romantic gift, a way to say thank you, or something to brighten up your home, visit London's best florists and flowers shops and markets for all your bouquet needs.
-These are our personal favourites.
+Here, we sniff out our personal favourites.

 Battersea Flower Station, Battersea

-Predominantly a garden centre, this little treasure with a mervellously punny name is tucked away in an alleyway alongside a railway track.
-Sounds unglamorous, but colourful bunting and quirky signs give it a kitsch (read: Instagrammable) twist.
+Predominantly a garden centre, this little treasure of a flower shop with a marvellously punny name is tucked away in an alleyway alongside a railway track.
+Sounds unglam, but colourful bunting and quirky signs give it a kitsch (read: Instagrammable) twist.

-Head to the Battersea Park Road end of the passage for the resident florist, a charmingly makeshift set-up of bouquets and bunches, buckets of them spilling out of the shed and spreading beneath a large parasol.
+Head to the Battersea Park Road end of the passage for the resident florist, a charmingly makeshift set-up of bouquets and bunches displayed in buckets — spilling out of the shed and spreading beneath a large parasol.
 Whatever time of day you visit, the choice is always ample, and you can buy that all-important card while you're there too.

 You Don't Bring Me Flowers, Hither Green

-The whole thing feels like a bit of a time warp — despite the railway roaring past at the end of the road, this is a village-y area, and the sense of nostalgia only heightens once you enter the cafe, all yellow formica tables, floral patterned chairs and mismatched china.
+The whole thing feels like a time warp — despite the railway roaring past at the end of the road, this is a village-y area, and the sense of nostalgia only heightens once you enter the cafe, all yellow formica tables, floral patterned chairs and mismatched china.

 You Don't Bring Me Flowers, 15 Staplehurst Road, Hither Green, SE13 5ND